kzhang7/jitsi-deployment/README.md

 that setup.
 To exclude them delete all files starting with `bbb-` and remove the file names from the respective `kustomization.yaml` files.

-## Updates for GCP
+## Updates to make

-1. Replace all storage class from `ionos-enterprise-hdd` to `standard` or `standard-rwo` or `premium-rwo` depends on your needs.
+1. Replaced all storage class from `ionos-enterprise-hdd` to `standard`.

-2. Update jisti to the latest version by replacing `stable-4548-1` with `stable-6433`.
+2. Updated jisti to the latest version by replacing `stable-4548-1` with `stable-6433`.

-   1. Update the `config.js` and `interface_config.js` to the latest version in `web-configmap.yaml`
+   1. Updated the `config.js` and `interface_config.js` to the latest version in `web-configmap.yaml`
-   2. Update the `jitsi-meet.cfg.lua` to the latest version in `prosody-configmap.yaml`.
+   2. Updated the `jitsi-meet.cfg.lua` to the latest version in `prosody-configmap.yaml`.
 See (<https://github.com/jitsi/docker-jitsi-meet/blob/master/prosody/rootfs/defaults/conf.d/jitsi-meet.cfg.lua>)

-3. Add `XMPP_MUC_DOMAIN` env with value `muc.meet.jitsi` in `jicofo-deployment.yaml` to fix the [Communication with remote domains is not enabled] issue: <https://github.com/jitsi/docker-jitsi-meet/issues/929>
+3. Added `XMPP_MUC_DOMAIN` env with value `muc.meet.jitsi` in `jicofo-deployment.yaml` to fix the [Communication with remote domains is not enabled] issue: <https://github.com/jitsi/docker-jitsi-meet/issues/929>

-4. Add `PUBLIC_URL` env with value of the public URL in `prosody-deployment.yaml` and `web-deployment.yaml` to fix the wss pointing to localhost issue: <https://community.jitsi.org/t/solved-bridgechannel-js-85-websocket-connection-to-wss-localhost-8443-colibri-ws-failed/86752/4>
+4. Added `PUBLIC_URL` env with value of the public URL in `prosody-deployment.yaml` and `web-deployment.yaml` to fix the wss pointing to localhost issue: <https://community.jitsi.org/t/solved-bridgechannel-js-85-websocket-connection-to-wss-localhost-8443-colibri-ws-failed/86752/4>

 5. Added missing environment variables in `prosody-deployment.yaml` and `web-deployment.yaml`.

-6. Change the default language by replacing `'de'` with `'en'` in web-configmap.yaml.
+6. Changed the default language by replacing `'de'` with `'en'` in `web-configmap.yaml`.
 Replace `Europe/Berlin` timezone with `UTC`.

-7. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.

-    For example, Replace `topology.kubernetes.io/zone: ZONE_1` with `topology.kubernetes.io/zone: us-west1-a`
+7. Removed all `bbb-` and `turn-` related configurations

+8. Install kustomize v3.5.4

+    ```bash
+    sudo cp kustomize /usr/bin
+    sudo chmod 755 /usr/bin/kustomize
+    ```

+## Customizations for livestand

-## Customization: Remove web deployments and move it to GCP app engine to save cost
+1. Removed web deployments and move it to GCP app engine to save cost:

-1. Remove the following files:

    ```text
    web-configmap.yaml